heffay/AppCandidate/README.md

     - This does not need to persist the data to a database, update an internal collection of fake data in the repository layer
     - Add a unit test that covers this behavior
     - A page is not necessary, the service methods and the unit test will suffice.
 - Add the ability to log messages within the application.
-Ensure logging is performed at the correct level of the application based on the intent of the type of logging being performed (Error, Warn, Info, Debug).
+Modify the included LoggingService and ensure logging is performed at the correct level of the application based on the intent of the type of logging being performed (Error, Warn, Info, Debug).
     - The output location of the loggingService should be dynamic and not specific to the file system (ie. could be azure, local db, file system).
 - Add the appropriate unit tests in the solutions to cover the logging behaviors used within the code